 Student progress is supported and tracked on a half termly basis by subject teachers via the completion of PLCs.

-Our students and parents have full access to these via the Doddle website or app.
-Evidence of these can also be found in students' exercise books and/or folders.
+Evidence of these can be found in students' exercise books and/or folders.
 These give a clear picture of the areas in which students are secure or continuing to embed and develop.
 Students should be able to have a clear understanding of what they need to do to improve.
 Knowing where they are and what they need to do to progress will enable students to succeed.